camba1/gotempm/README.md

 [![Lint](https://goreportcard.com/badge/bitbucket.org/Bolbeck/gotempgm)](https://goreportcard.com/report/bitbucket.org/Bolbeck/gotempgm)

-goTemp is a full stack Golang microservices sample application built using go-micro.
+**goTemp** is a full stack Golang microservices sample application built on top of the Micro platform.
+Note that the original goTemp, which was built directly on go-Micro, gas been renamed to **goTempGM** and can be found in the [goTempGM repo](https://bitbucket.org/Bolbeck/gotempgm/).
+It is worth noting that Micro itself uses go-Micro as it undelying framework.

 In it current incarnation (this is wip), this mono-repo uses the following stack as backend:

 - `Golang` as its main implementation technology
-- `go-Micro` as the micro service framework
+- `Micro` as the microservices platform running our services
 - `gRPC` for inter-service real time communication
 - `NATS` for Pub/Sub event driven communication
 - `multicast DNS` for service registration and discovery